 Burntwood Action Group is sharing information about the project as it progresses on its Facebook page, and has added a donation button so followers can donate to the Royal British Legion.
 So far more than £150 has been raised.

-Richard King, Director of Place & Community at Lichfield District Council, said:
+Richard King, director of place & community said:

 “This is a fantastic project showing what can be done when community members come together with a shared goal.
 The display is really moving and I am sure it is giving local people and visitors pause for thought this Remembrance Day.”

 Vic Chamberlain, chairman of Burntwood Action Group, commented: